Code Compliance

 Approach

 Code Compliance works closely with residents and business owners to ensure that property within the City is properly maintained, and that it does not detract from the aesthetics of the neighborhoods or commercial districts.
-Since safety within the City is paramount, the Codes Officer works closely with numerous Universal City Departments to ensure that each structure and property meets minimum safety requirements.
+Since safety within the City is paramount, the Code Officer works closely with numerous Universal City Departments to ensure that each structure and property meets minimum safety requirements.
 The desired result is to provide a safe environment and inspire pride in the community.

 Below are a few pointers that concerned citizens should consider when reporting a code violation: